1 Name of Medicine

 Metabolism.

-Elexacaftor is metabolized extensively in humans, mainly by CYP3A4/5.
+Elexacaftor is metabolised extensively in humans, mainly by CYP3A4/5.
 Following oral administration of a single dose of 200 mg 14C-elexacaftor to healthy male subjects, M23-ELX was the only major circulating metabolite.
 M23-ELX is considered pharmacologically active.

-Tezacaftor is metabolized extensively in humans, mainly by CYP3A4/5.
+Tezacaftor is metabolised extensively in humans, mainly by CYP3A4/5.
 Following oral administration of a single dose of 100 mg 14C-tezacaftor to healthy male subjects, M1-TEZ, M2-TEZ, and M5-TEZ were the 3 major circulating metabolites of tezacaftor in humans.
 M1-TEZ has similar apparent potency to that of tezacaftor and is considered pharmacologically active.
 M2-TEZ is much less pharmacologically active than tezacaftor or M1-TEZ, and M5-TEZ is not considered pharmacologically active.
 Another minor circulating metabolite, M3-TEZ, is formed by direct glucuronidation of tezacaftor.

 Excretion.